 The Ombudsman took the view that the relevant press release had to be understood as referring to the complainant and that OLAF had not put forward any evidence to support the accusation it had made therein.
-He therefore addressed a draft recommendation to OLAF
+He therefore addressed a draft recommendation to OLAF according to which OLAF should consider withdrawing the allegations of bribery that were published and that were likely to be understood as directed at the complainant.

-In its detailed opinion, OLAF informed the Ombudsman that it had accepted the draft recommendation and published a new press release on 30 September 2003.
-However, this press release contained the following wording: "OLAF's enquiries have not yet been completed, but to date, OLAF has not obtained proof that such a payment was made."
+In its detailed opinion, OLAF informed the Ombudsman that it had accepted the draft recommendation and published a new press release on 30 September 2003 which included the following statement: "OLAF's enquiries have not yet been completed, but to date, OLAF has not obtained proof that such a payment was made."